-It’s definitely worth pointing out that there’s no soy and no artificial flavors or colors, though it does contain sucralose.
+It’s definitely worth pointing out that there’s no soy and no artificial flavors or colors, though it does contain the artificial sweetener sucralose.

 IN-KAGED Benefits and Effectiveness

 The citrulline is also significant, and not just because it’s also fermented.
-Citrulline is linked to circulatory health and perhaps increased endurance, and in my experience the average BCAA with citrulline contains just one gram — but IN-KAGED has three grams.
-Now, studies usually show the most benefit with six grams, but this is nonetheless one of the most effective doses of citrulline I’ve seen in a BCAA.
+Citrulline is linked to circulatory health and perhaps increased power and endurance, although the most effective dose is usually 6 grams rather than the three found in this product.(4) Nonetheless, this is one of the most effective doses of citrulline I’ve seen in a BCAA.

 The beta-alanine may improve endurance too, and some link it to hypertrophy, though this may just be because people who take it tend to grind out more reps than they would otherwise.

 The coconut water powder is a source of potassium and magnesium, and while 500mg provides less than 1 percent of the RDI of either mineral, it’s still about half the amount you’ll find in a bottle of Gatorade.